 LIMIT: OCEAN PLASTIC

-By focusing collection on coastal areas and river deltas, the program effectively helps reduce plastic pollution at the source, thereby decreasing the amount of plastic in the ocean.
+By focusing collection on coastal areas and river deltas, the program effectively helps to reduce plastic pollution at the source and thus reduce the amount of plastic in the ocean.
+In 2023, about 12% of the plastic collected by GOT BAG Indonesia came directly from the sea and waterways.

 LIMIT: SCALING

 We are continuously improving our clean-up operations.
-However, the amounts of collected plastic do not meet the needs of our material production.
+However, the amounts of plastic collected do not meet the needs of our material production.
 The amount of PET collected in the clean-up program varies significantly due to seasonality and market demand.
 When the market price for PET is high, fewer bottles end up in the environment because they are collected earlier.

 To ensure a steady supply of rPET for yarn spinning and fabric production, we rely on both the clean-up program and the local collection network of our Ocean Bound Plastic certified recycling partner in Surabaya, Java.
 Over the past year, we have observed that PET collectors are increasing in the clean-up region and throughout Indonesia.
 We see this as a positive development, as some types of plastic have become valuable and offer an economic opportunity for people, with the benefit that less waste remains in the environment.